ferro/ferro/README.md

 ## TODO

 Please do contribute!
-I'm not planning on implementing the below items anytime soon.
+I'm not planning on working on the below items.
 Open an issue if you'd like to be pointed in the right direction on how to implement something.

 * enable scrolling past 5th suggestion
+* allow omnibox keyword interaction, eg `f extract google.com`
+* remember what keys people press and what action they take to improve future suggestions
 * refactor popup into a backbone app
+* take logic out of templates
+* remove custom compilation system - make modules and require them
 * make icons fade to transparent
-* make something funny happen when a suggestion is clicked
 * when url has highest score, title is still text-match emboldened
-* icons for commands
 * allow for multiple search terms for extract, close, etc.
 * show entered capital letters
-* implement/use pubsub for shortcut, sessions, and chrome.* getters
-* weigh scoring for previously-used key sequences
 * filter exts/apps when `mayDisable` is false and `cmd` is disable
 * make cross-browser with Crossrider
 * put tips based on past usage (eg 'try out saving your session') in the broswer action tooltip and options page
-* allow omnibox keyword interaction, eg `f extract google.com`
-* remove custom compilation system - make modules and require them
 * class system for different types of suggestions
 * write some tests? need to mock chrome api for some parts